 I am working with Diego Reinoso, David Vega and Cecilia Paredes on modeling the wireless channel and physical layer of 802.11 for multi-hop wireless network.
 We will include our enhancements in network simulators.
 Our aim is to provide more realistic wireless channel and physical layer but keeping them simple enough to not slow down simulation speed.

-I worked a little with anonimty-preserved routing protocols for VANETs during my PhD.
+I Iworked a little with anonimty-preserved routing protocols for VANETs during my PhD.

 In addition, I am tutoring Marco Sánchez, a PhD student of the Doctorado de Informática at EPN.
-He is working on online, intern, fraud-banking detection
+He is working on fraud detection